 In this interview, Ken and Bonnie discuss what it’s like to be inducted into the annals of Star Trek lore and to continue the legacy of Majel Barrett-Roddenberry; her brief stint reading for Kate Mulgrew’s character of Captain Kathryn Janeway; and her solo jazz album, Con Artist, currently being crowdfunded on Kickstarter and which will blend cover songs with her own original compositions, including about Star Trek.

-Stream the audio edition of Transporter Lock above or subscribe on iTunes, Stitcher, Google Podcasts, Spotify, Amazon Music, Overcast, Pandora, Pocket Casts, iHeartRadio, TuneIn, RadioPublic, or the Internet Archive.
+Stream the audio edition of Transporter Lock above or subscribe on Apple Podcasts, Stitcher, Google Podcasts, Spotify, Amazon Music, Overcast, Pandora, Pocket Casts, iHeartRadio, TuneIn, RadioPublic, or the Internet Archive.

 - Con Artist on Kickstarter